 Why did the chicken cross the road?

 Reflections on consumer society through the history, life and death of the chicken.

-Chicken meat is extraordinarily popular and cheap: there are on estimate 23 billion chickens in the world of which approximately 137 million are killed each day.
-Despite a common perception that chicken is a healthy meat, the egg and poultry industries are incredibly detrimental to both the environment and our health.
+Chicken meat is extraordinarily popular and cheap: there are an estimated 23 billion chickens in the world of which approximately 137 million are killed each day.
+Despite a common perception that chicken is healthy meat, the egg and poultry industries are incredibly detrimental to both the environment and our health.
 Fried chicken remains one of the most popular dishes of all time.
 Today a chicken is not an animal, but an economical food product.
 What lies behind and ahead of such a cheap meal?

-Giuseppe Abate elaborated a series of materials and artworks produced with chicken’s scraps: bones, blood, eggshells, skin, egg-yolk, egg-white and egg-membrane.
+Giuseppe Abate elaborated a series of materials and artworks produced with chicken scraps: bones, blood, eggshells, skin, egg yolk, egg white and egg membrane.